-Note: if employer utilizes one of the exceptions to the FAA general rule to permit the employee to reimburse the company, and if the reimbursement amount is less than the amount that would otherwise have been imputed under the fringe benefit rules, then the employer may nevertheless have to impute fringe benefit income for the excess of fringe benefit valuation over the reimbursed amount.

-The foregoing is most likely to occur in situations where all, or nearly all, of the seats on the aircraft are occupied by family members or guests of an employee.
+- Note: if employer utilizes one of the exceptions to the FAA general rule to permit the employee to reimburse the company, and if the reimbursement amount is less than the amount that would otherwise have been imputed under the fringe benefit rules, then the employer must impute fringe benefit income for the excess of fringe benefit valuation over the reimbursed amount. - The foregoing is most likely to occur in situations where all, or nearly all, of the seats on the aircraft are occupied by family members or guests of an employee.

-IRC Section 274 - Limitation of Corporate Deductions
+IRC Section 274 - Limitation of Business Deductions

-- Section 274 of the tax code limits deductions for expenses of facilities used for entertainment, amusement or recreational purposes. - A business aircraft is considered to be such a facility; the law applies to such use of an aircraft by "Specified Individuals." - Requires that expenses and depreciation be allocated to business travel and entertainment/commuting travel on a pro rata basis, and denies or limits deductions for expenses and depreciation allocated to entertainment/commuting. - Consider effects of entertainment/commuting use on bonus depreciation in the year the aircraft is placed in service.
+- Section 274 of the tax code limits deductions for expenses of facilities used for entertainment, amusement or recreational purposes & commuting (except as necessary to ensure the safety of the employee). - ► A business aircraft is considered to be such a facility; the law applies to such use of an aircraft by "Specified Individuals." - Requires that expenses and depreciation be allocated to business travel and entertainment/commuting travel on a pro rata basis, and denies or limits deductions expenses and depreciation for allocated entertainment/commuting. - Consider effects of entertainment/commuting use on bonus depreciation in Copyright © GKG Law, P.C. the year the aircraft is placed in service.

-Personal Use of Aircraft Who is a Specified Individual?
+Who is a Specified Individual?

-The term "Specified Individuals" includes all officers, directors and persons directly or indirectly owning more than 10% of any equity class of the taxpayer, or any related party (within the meaning of IRC §§ 267(b) or 707(b)).

-- Applies to private companies, publicly-held companies, partnerships, and tax-exempt entities. - > Includes spouse, family members or guests of the Specified Individual.
+- The term "Specified Individuals" includes all officers, directors and persons directly or indirectly owning more than 10% of any equity class of the taxpayer, or any related party (within the meaning of IRC §§ 267(b) or 707(b)). - > Applies to private companies, publicly-held companies, partnerships, and tax-exempt entities. - Includes spouse, family members or guests of the Specified Individual.